What Are Dabs Drugs?

 Dual Diagnosis Treatment Centers New Jersey

 Substance abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in a mental health disorder and substance abuse.
+In many cases, traumatic experiences can result in a mental health disorders and substance abuse.
 Dual diagnosis programs in New Jersey treat both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
-In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
+This strategy treats both the substance abuse problem and the mental disorder simultaneously.
 Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.

 If you or someone you know dabs, or is addicted to dabs drug, it is important to recognize the danger of use.
 From ingesting toxins to injury, dabbing can be extremely harmful.
 If you need help with a marijuana addiction, seek help from trained professionals.
 Contact one of our helpful treatment specialists today.
 We Level Up rehab center in New Jersey can provide information on dual diagnosis and detox programs that may fit your specific needs.

 Whats dabs drugs?
 Dabs or dabbing is a relatively new method of administering/ingesting cannabis that involves the inhalation of highly concentrated tetrahydrocannabinol (THC), the main active chemical in cannabis.

 Dabbing can cause some major issues in a person’s life.
 The high THC levels can harm those who use this substance.
 Dabbing can cause individuals to suffer from confusion and be unable to function normally.

 It is possible to overdose on dabs drugs.
 However, an overdose is likely not fatal.
 It’s worth noting, though, that more research is needed on the harmful effects of dabbing and how likely a person is to overdose.